wikimedia/revscoring/README.rst

 In order to use this, you need to install a few packages first:

 You might need to install some other dependencies depending on your operating system.
-These are for ``scipy`` and ``numpy``.
-The fastest way is to install the stock packages,
+Try using the packages,

+``sudo apt-get install python3-pip python3-dev python3-numpy python3-scipy g++ gfortran liblapack-dev libopenblas-dev myspell-pt myspell-fa myspell-en-au myspell-en-gb myspell-en-us myspell-en-za myspell-fr myspell-es``

+If you're on Ubuntu, you might also be able to install an Indonesian dictionary:

-``sudo apt-get install python-numpy python-scipy``
+``sudo apt-get install aspell-id``

-Virtualenv users, please note that you'll have to use the --system-site-packages option if you install the system packages like this.
+Virtualenv users, please note that you'll have to use the --system-site-packages option if you install scipy and numpy via apt-get.
+You can also use pip3 within your virtualenv.

-Otherwise, you'll have to install the prerequisite packages by hand, as follows:

-Linux Mint 17.1:

-1. ``sudo apt-get install g++ gfortran liblapack-dev python3-dev myspell-pt myspell-fa myspell-en-au myspell-en-gb myspell-en-us myspell-en-za  myspell-fr aspell-id myspell-es``

-Ubuntu 14.04 and Debian 8:

-1. ``sudo apt-get install g++ gfortran liblapack-dev libopenblas-dev python3-dev myspell-pt myspell-fa myspell-en-au  myspell-en-gb myspell-en-us myspell-en-za myspell-fr aspell-id myspell-es``

 Python modules
 ----------------
-``pip install revscoring``
+``sudo pip3 install revscoring``

 You'll need to download NLTK data in order to make use of language features.